syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if x is not an integer.
+&#35;VALUE! - occurs if x is not an integer.

-#NUM! - occurs if x or mean is non-numeric and s if x < 0.
+&#35;NUM! - occurs if x or mean is non-numeric and s if x < 0.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/17.png](Calculate-functions_images/Calculate-functions_img84.png)

+_POISSON.DIST_

 ### ZTEST